viukpe/Cadabra/README.md

 2. Navigate to the relevant folder for the component you wish to explore.
 3. Follow the instructions provided in the README.md file of each folder to deploy and test the implementation.

-## Contributions

-Contributions to this project are welcome!
-If you find any issues or have ideas for improvements, feel free to submit a pull request.
-Please ensure that you adhere to the coding standards and include appropriate documentation.

 ## Acknowledgments

 I would like to express gratitude to Stephan Maarek for his exceptional guidance and insights provided in the Udemy course, which served as the foundation for this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---